Wednesday, January 27, 2010

 The show is colorful and confusing and horrifying and loud.
 I think I enjoy it.
 There is a puppet I'm in love with.
 She looks like a caricature of Marilyn Monroe, all legs, lips and tits.
 (I look back with relief that it was not only a female character I'd chosen for an object of affection, but, in light of my years-long crush on Rudolf's reindeer girlfriend Clarice, a humanoid.
 Close enough.)
 Later in the program, there is a morbidly obese male puppet who swallows the Marilyn puppet whole.
 I am no longer enjoying the show.

-As we leave mom purchases a program for me which I am too creeped out to look at.
+As we leave, mom purchases a program for me which I am too creeped out to look at.
 Somewhere along the line, we have to take an elevator.
 People keep crowding on, until I am separated from my mother.
 It's a small space, but cavernous to me, and I end up squarely behind the ass of a tremendous woman.
 I am literally wedged into the corner by the vastness of her posterior.
 She cranes her thick neck around as much as she can and smiles at me.
-Not an apologetic smile as I can see, but a smile that sheathes sharp teeth, a smile that masks an insatiable appetite.
+Not an apologetic smile as far as I can see, but a smile that sheathes sharp teeth, a smile that masks an insatiable appetite.
 And I know, dammit, I know in my ribcage-rattling heart that she is going to swallow me whole.

 Months, no, actually years later.
 I'm still very young.
 I wake up one day, and the day is warm and sunny.
 I'm up without prodding and in good spirits---must be one of the last days of the school year.
 A good day.
 My mom comes into my room, something she never does before breakfast.
 She says, bemusedly, that she has a bone to pick with me.
 She had a dream---remember that time we rode the train to the puppets on ice thing?
 I dreamt you wouldn't listen to me, you were being a little brat, and you wouldn't hold my hand as you crossed over to the platform.
 I stepped over and looked back and you were gone.
 I frantically called your name, and other people on the platform helped me search for you.
 Then they gradually started to come up to me, saying "here, I found his finger," and "here's his foot," and they were handing me pieces of your body.
-So you see, you see what happens when you don't listen to your mother?
+So you see?
+You see what happens when you don't listen to your mother?

 And I knew, I just knew, that in fact it was not going to be a good day at all.